Kangaroo Care

 • Can improve breast milk production and increases the chances of successful breastfeeding

 Parents should not apply strong perfumes and deodorant or smoke before participating in kangaroo care time with their baby.
-If the doctors feel that cuddling would be too much for your baby, you can still provide them comfort by offering your finger to grasp, talking or singing to them.
+If the doctors feel that cuddling would be too much for your baby, you can still provide them comfort by offering your finger to grasp and talking or singing to them.
+However, it is always important to speak with your baby's medical team if you have any questions in relation to kangaroo cuddles.

-"I visited my son an average of 12 hours everyday and spent most hours next to his bedside.
+"I visited my son an average of 12 hours every day and spent most hours next to his bedside.
 The time I treasured most was our daily Kangaroo cuddles; we would spend 2 hours snuggling together, often with the both of us drifting off to sleep.
-Though there were lots happening around us it often seemed that we were the only two people in the room". - Naomi, Mum to Caden born at 29 weeks.
+Though there were lots happening around us it often seemed that we were the only two people in the room." - Naomi, Miracle Mum to Caden born at 29 weeks.

 Confirmation Content